Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 There are recipes for pickling, roasting, boiling, baking, and even frying fresh beets.

 If you have a juicer, making beetroot juice is one way to add beets to your diet.
-We use our Breville JE98XL juicer to make beet juice.
+A centrifugal juicer such as the Breville 800JEXL Juice Fountain Elite is a good choice if you plan to make beet juice.
 If you aren't sure what type of juicer to use, our article on choosing the right juicer might be helpful.

 To prevent beets from staining your hands and clothes, you might consider wearing gloves and an apron or an old tee-shirt.